• Skip to main content

 Side view of 2 blueberry bars, with white cup and blueberries in background.

-Blueberry are also super nutritious, packed with antioxidants, minerals and vitamins, which makes them an ideal ingredient to include in your diet.
+Blueberries are super nutritious, packed with antioxidants, minerals and vitamins, which makes them an ideal ingredient to include in your diet.
 Starting with breakfast!

 Step-by-step recipe instructions